 The benefits sounded compelling, so I decided to dig into the research to determine whether going dairy-free is really worth it.

 The short answer: The jury's still out.

-There are pros and cons to eating foods such as milk, cheese, and yogurt, explains Kristin Kirkpatrick, RDN, the lead dietitian and manager of Wellness Nutrition Services at Cleveland Clinic Wellness & Preventive Medicine.
+There are pros and cons to eating foods such as milk, cheese, and yoghurt, explains Kristin Kirkpatrick, RDN, the lead dietitian and manager of Wellness Nutrition Services at Cleveland Clinic Wellness & Preventive Medicine.
 “The data is truly mixed,” she says.
-“Many organizations will look at the studies and say that diary is neither good nor bad, because the data is so 50/50.”
+“Many organisations will look at the studies and say that dairy is neither good nor bad, because the data is so 50/50.”

 We asked experts like Kirkpatrick to help us weigh the pros and cons of dairy.
 Here's what you should know about the future of your relationship to cheese boards.

 Pro: Dairy is full of vitamins the body needs

 “Milk offers a little bit of everything your body needs," says Amy Shapiro MS, RD, CDN, a nutritionist for Daily Harvest.
 “It's rich in vitamin D, calcium, B vitamins, and potassium, nutrients that provide energy, balance hormones, ward off vitamin deficiencies, and more."